viztopia/gitExample/README.md

 # gitExample

-this is an example for using git / github.
+This is an example for using git / github.

+Some changes happened.